Hsuirad/Block-Man/README.md

     - only one line that makes the canvas fit tightly in the screen

 Inside astar.js:
-    - I made a pathfinding document, this one's a bit tricky to figure out but basically it follows the A* (pronounced:A star) pathfinding algorithm to find the closest route
+    - I made a pathfinding, basically it follows the A* pathfinding algorithm to find the closest route

 Inside index.js:
     - The main file, setting up the canvas with four main classes: